gradle/gradle/design-docs/incremental-build.md

 - Handle this at the binary level, rather than the task level.
 For example, the `classes` task might remove unclaimed files (ie not known to be built by any task) from the classes directory.
 Or perhaps when a task that contributes to the classes directory is scheduled to run and no history is available for that task, then remove the classes directory and schedule a `classes` task to run.

+## Story: Copy task is incremental wrt its input files

 ## Story: Plugin author uses changes to output files to implement incremental task